cp2k/cp2k-containers/README.md

 apptainer pull docker://cp2k/cp2k:latest
 ```

-which will download the `mpich_generic_psmp` image of the latest CP2K release version.
+which will download the container for the latest CP2K release version built with MPICH for `x86_64` (generic).

 ### Run CP2K with Apptainer